Tall Cool One (Robert Plant song)

 "Tall Cool One" is a song by the English rock singer Robert Plant.
-It was written by Plant and keyboardist Phil Johnstone, who also co-produced Now and Zen.

-Former Led Zeppelin bandmate Jimmy Page plays guitar on the recording.

-It was the second single released from his fourth solo studio album Now and Zen (1988).
+It was written by Plant and keyboardist Phil Johnstone.
+Plant's former Led Zeppelin bandmate Jimmy Page played guitar on the recording.
+It was the second single released from Plant's fourth solo studio album, Now and Zen (1988), and gave him his fourth number-one single on the US Billboard Album Rock Tracks chart.